hbhasin/Capstone-Project-1/Denver 2016 Bike Share Data Exploration.md

 1. Explored the Trips datasets and visualized the data and provided useful and interesting information.
 2. Deployed a variety of supervised machine learning regression models to predict the number of checkouts using calendar, clock and weather attributes.
-3. Deployed a variety of supervised machine learning classification models to predict the number of checkouts using calendar, clock and weather attributes.
+3. Deployed a variety of supervised machine learning classification models to predict four classes reflecting the number of checkouts using calendar, clock and weather attributes.

+## Next Steps

+* Provide and/or present findings to Denver B-cycle executives to improve future ridership
+* Develop a simple desktop, web or mobile app that takes calendar, clock and weather variables as inputs and predicts the number of checkouts as the output.
+* Undertake similar project for Boulder B-cycle
+* Longmont, CO has just introduced its bike sharing system – this study could be useful to the management.